ammarhakim/ammar-simjournal/je/je34/je34-linear-dispersion.rst

   drift speed :math:`u_d = v_{th}`.
 With these parameters the
   *isothermal model does not show any growth*.
 Also, shown in red dots are the growth rates from a kinetic calculation of the dispersion relation.
+(Code courtesy of Petr Cagas).
 The peak growth rates are about :math:`20\%` higher in the ten-moment model.
 See :doc:`10m-weibel-2 <10m-weibel-2>` for tool input file.

 References
 ----------